Portable Game Notation: History

-PGN was devised around 1993, by Steven J. Edwards, and was first popularized and specified via the Usenet newsgroup rec.games.chess.
+In 1993, Steven J. Edwards devised PGN, which was first popularized and specified via the Usenet newsgroup rec.games.chess.

 Usage

-PGN is structured "for easy reading and writing by human users and for easy parsing and generation by computer programs."
+PGN is structured "for easy reading and writing by human users and for easy parsing and generation by computer programs".

 The chess moves themselves are given in algebraic chess notation using English initials for the pieces.
 The filename extension is .pgn.

-There are two formats in the PGN specification, the "import" format and the "export" format.
-The import format describes data that may have been prepared by hand, and is intentionally lax; a program that can read PGN data should be able to handle the somewhat lax import format.
-The export format is rather strict and describes data prepared under program control, similar to a pretty printed source program reformatted by a compiler.
-The export format representations generated by different programs on the same computer should be exactly equivalent, byte for byte.
+The PGN specification describes two related but distinct formats: the "import" format; and the "export" format.

+The PGN import format describes data that might have been prepared by hand, and features a flexible syntax.
+Although the format is therefore somewhat lax by design, a program that purports to be able to read PGN data must be able to handle the format variations.

+The PGN export format, by contrast, is quite strict, designed to describe data prepared under program control, similar to a pretty printed source program reformatted by a compiler.
+The export format representations generated by different programs, including on different computers, are expected to be exactly equivalent, byte for byte.

 PGN text begins with a set of "tag pairs" (a tag name and its value), followed by the "movetext" (chess moves with optional commentary).

 Tag pairs

 Tag pairs begin with an initial left bracket [, followed by the name of the tag in plain ASCII text.
 The tag value is enclosed in double-quotes, and the tag is then terminated with a closing right bracket ].
 A quote inside a tag value is represented by the backslash immediately followed by a quote.
 A backslash inside a tag value is represented by two adjacent backslashes.

-There are no special control codes involving escape characters, or carriage returns, and linefeeds to separate the fields, and superfluous embedded spaces are usually skipped when parsing.
+The format does not allow for special control codes involving escape characters (which are taken as written), or carriage returns, and linefeeds to separate the fields, and superfluous embedded spaces are usually skipped when parsing.